Senna alexandrina

+Not native to the USSR, it was farmed in southern Kazakhstan for medicine.

 Description

 Alexandrian Senna is a shrubby plant that reaches 0.5–1 metres (20" to 40"), rarely two metres (6') in height with a branched, pale-green erect stem and long spreading branches bearing four or five pairs of leaves.
 These leaves form complex, feathery, mutual pairs.
 The leaflets vary from 4 to 6 pairs, fully edged, with a sharp top.
 The midribs are equally divided at the base of the leaflets.

 The flowers are in a raceme interior blossoms, big in size, coloured yellow that tends to brown.
 Its legume fruit are horned, broadly oblong, compressed and flat and contain about six seeds.

 Uses

 When cultivated as medicinal herb, the plants are cut down semi-annually, dried in the sun, stripped and packed in palm-leaf bags.
 They are then sent on camels to Essouan and Darao, then down the Nile to Cairo or else to Red Sea ports.
 Trade in senna provides a significant source of income for the nomadic Ababda.